 Our specially formulated tire sealant is designed to be installed through the tire valve stem without any damage or interference with the TPMS systems.
-Once installed, the product is activated by driving at highway speeds for approximately 5 miles.
+Once installed, the product is activated by driving at highway speeds above 60mph for approximately 5 miles.
 The activation process allows the product to spread evenly along the inside of the tire tread area using centrifugal force.
 During this activation process, it is common to feel a slight vibration as the product is spreading, which quickly ceases once the inner tread is evenly coated.
 Unless a vehicle sits without being driven for an extended period of time, the product will remain evenly distributed and no reactivation is necessary.
 In the case of a vehicle that has remained stationary for several weeks or months, the product may simply respread and reactive upon the first drive at highway speeds.
 During this reactivation process, a slight vibration for a few seconds up to a minute at high speeds may be felt, indicating the product is respreading evenly.
 In cold weather below freezing, the product will naturally thicken, potentially making the activation process a little longer.
 See Cold Weather Installation Instructions on the Permashield Installation page for more details.

 Are there ever cases where a recurring vibration occurs even after proper installation?